Pastoral Ministries

 Lay Eucharistic Visitors

-Several St. Luke’s parishioners are licensed by the Bishop to take communion from the previously consecrated reserve sacrament to those who are unable to attend Sunday services.
+Parishioners who wish to serve are licensed by the Bishop to take communion from the previously consecrated reserve sacrament to those who are unable to attend Sunday services.
+This ministry is currently on hiatus.

 Healing Ministry